mahfuzHasan2003/mahfuzHasan2003/README.md

 ###

-<p>I'm passionate Frontend Developer with expertise in React and modern UI/UX principles.
+<p>I'm a passionate Frontend Developer with expertise in JavaScript, React, and modern UI/UX principles.
 I enjoy solving bugs, tackling complex problems, and exploring new technologies to build seamless and user-friendly web applications.
-Seeking opportunities to grow and contribute in a dynamic environment.</p>
+My focus is not just on delivering or completing projects, but on ensuring high quality and long-term value in everything I build.</p>

 - 📚 I'm currently learning Next.js for full stack and GSAP for animation.